Checklist of Condo Inspection

 Roughness in the walls or a rugged feel in the unit could be a result of some kind of water problem in the property.

-As for the windows, spotting on them indicates mould issues.
+As for the windows, spotting on them indicates mold issues.
 Make sure you open and close them at least a couple of times to make sure they do so smoothly.

 When you shut the windows, ensure you hear a sealing sound.
 Fully functioning windows prevent the loss of heat out of the condos.
 They also help keep external noise not to mention weather out.